 - What are the government and other fees?
 These can vary from a low of about US$500 (in Colombia) to a high of about US$2,000 (in Belize and Panama).
 These are ballpark figures.
 The fees, of course, vary depending on the specific visa you’re applying for.

 - What will your attorney charge you if you use one?
 The attorney fees are on top of the government fees and can double the overall cost of the exercise.
 Again, though, in most countries, you can keep this cost to zero if you’re up for the adventure of managing the process yourself.

 - What are the physical presence requirements?
 I mentioned that, if you pursue the “just show up” option in Belize, you’ll have to invest a full year living in that country to qualify.
-In Ecuador, you can’t leave the country for two years after your residency has been granted.
-Panama wants you to stop by at least once a year after you’ve become a resident, even if only for a day or two.
-Etc.
+In Ecuador, you can’t leave the country for more than 90 days in each of the first two years after your residency has been granted.
+Panama wants you to stop by at least once every two years after you have permanent resident status, even if only for a day, etc.

 - Among investor visa programs, the capital requirement is key, as well as where you’re required to put that capital.
 Must you invest in a bond?
 A business?
 A piece of real estate?
 Or is the lump-sum “investment” really just a gift to the government?

 Here’s one more overriding point to understand when it comes to establishing residency in another country: